 Funding projects that help conserve birds

-The Birds Canada Community Grant is built on the legacy of the James L. Baillie Memorial Fund for Bird Research and Preservation (i.e., Baillie Fund), which was established in 1976 to honour the significant contributions of James Baillie to the field of ornithology (click here to learn more about James Baillie).
+The Birds Canada Community Grant is built on the legacy of the James L. Baillie Memorial Fund for Bird Research and Preservation (i.e., Baillie Fund), which was established in 1976 to honour the significant contributions of James Baillie to the field of ornithology.

 Note: Birds Canada is piloting a refreshed granting program this grant cycle and may make further changes to the program.
 Any changes will be clearly documented on this webpage.

-The application window will open in mid-October.
+The application window will open on October 15.
 Applications must be submitted online by 15 November 2024 at 5:00 PM Pacific Time.
 Applications may be submitted in English or French.
 Please ensure you review all of the information below before submitting an application, especially the eligibility criteria listed in the Applicant Guide.

 If you have questions about the Birds Canada Community Grant, please contact Liz Purves at lpurves AT birdscanada.org